 Even though she knows they’ll never sell, Lydia stocks some of her all-time favorite books in her store.
 And then one day a man enters the shop to browse and comes up to the register with a few books he would like to buy—two of them her favorites.
 Javier is erudite.
 He is charming.
 And, unbeknownst to Lydia, he is the jefe of the newest drug cartel that has gruesomely taken over the city.

 When Lydia’s husband’s tell-all profile of Javier is published, none of their lives will ever be the same.
 Forced to flee, Lydia and eight-year-old Luca soon find themselves miles and worlds away from their comfortable middle-class existence.
 Instantly transformed into migrants, Lydia and Luca ride la bestia—trains that make their way north toward the United States, which is the only place Javier’s reach doesn’t extend.
 As they join the countless people trying to reach el norte, Lydia soon sees that everyone is running from something.

 Praise for the book: “Extraordinary.” —Stephen King

 An extremely unique story that has many more surprise elements.
-The Mother-in-law is a thought-provoking and intense read for your book club!
+The Mother-in-law is a discussion worthy book club suggestion.

 Blurb from Goodreads: From the moment Lucy met Diana, she was kept at arm’s length.
 Diana is exquisitely polite, but Lucy knows, even after marrying Oliver, that they’ll never have the closeness she’d been hoping for.
 But who could fault Diana?
 She was a pillar of the community, an advocate for social justice, the matriarch of a loving family.
 Lucy had wanted so much to please her new mother-in-law.
 That was ten years ago.
 Now, Diana has been found dead, leaving a suicide note.
 But the autopsy reveals evidence of suffocation.
 And everyone in the family is hiding something